How to become a broadcast engineer

 - volunteering

-- an in-house training scheme
+- a training scheme

 University